Picos de Europa

 Quaint hotels in the mountain, or on the coast...

-For an average price of 50 to 60 euros per night in a double room, we have selected a choice of very attractive hotels in the 2** or 3*** stars category.
-Depending on your preferences -and sometimes what your non fishing family prefers- we can give you the choice of vicinity: Rivers & mountains or Sea-shore and beaches.Or luxury accommodation at great Parador Hotels
+For an average price of 50 to 60 euros per night, we are having a choice of very attractive hotels in the 2** or 3*** stars category.
+Depending on your preferences -and sometimes what your non fishing family prefers- we can give you the choice between streams & mountains or seashore, beaches surrounding.Or luxury accommodation at great Parador Hotels

 Asturias is a land of beauty and great scenery due to the permanent combination of ocean and mountains.
 From almost everywhere on seashore the Picos de Europa can be seen in the background.
 They are covered with snow and nicely shining.
 The name comes from the ancient sailors on the way back from the New World.
 These Picos were for them the first visible point of Europe.
 On the other hand from most of the peaks the ocean can be seen.
 The combination of colours is impressive and simply beautiful.
 Between the grey to ochre walls of the Picos and the deep blue of the ocean can be admired all shades of green of the forests and valleys also lightened by the emerald or crystal pale blue of the many rivers.
 Valleys like the Desfiladero de la Hermida, or Cangas de Onis, are unforgettable.